dchesbro/xterm-addon-local-echo/README.md

 ### `.abortRead(reason)`

 Abort read operation(s), if any are pending.
+For example:

 ```js
 localEcho.read("$ ", "> ")